jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 A server that supports the functionality specified in this document MUST include the "rpki1" string literal in the "rdapConformance" array of its responses.

-To be in compliance with this specification, a registry with RPKI data would need to implement at the least one of the newly defined RDAP object classes ((#roa), (#aspa), (#bgpsec_router_cert)), and if possible, all.
+To be in compliance with this specification, a registry with RPKI data would need to implement at least one of the newly defined RDAP object classes ((#roa), (#aspa), (#bgpsec_router_cert)), and if possible, all.

 # Security Considerations

-The RDAP extension in this document MUST NOT be used to directly influence Internet routing.
-Neither RDAP nor this extension define the necessary security properties or distribution mechanisms required to securely add, remove, or modify Internet routes.
+The RDAP extension in this document MUST NOT be used to directly influence internet routing.
+Neither RDAP nor this extension define the necessary security properties or distribution mechanisms required to securely add, remove, or modify internet routes.

 This document does not introduce any new security considerations past those already discussed in the RDAP protocol specifications ([@RFC7481], [@RFC9560]).